DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 Bolshevik regime was transforming the Russian economy into a totalitarian version of an American automobile factory: state capitalism.
-Reversing this identification, my article pointed out that the dotcom capitalists of Silicon Valley were perpetuating Joseph Stalin’s enthusiasm for technological elitism and production as an end in itself.
+Reversing this identification, my article pointed out that the dot-com capitalists of Silicon Valley were perpetuating Joseph Stalin’s enthusiasm for technological elitism and production as an end in itself.
 In this Hegelian dialectic, the ideological fervour of superpower rivalry during the Cold War had always hidden a mutual